Brunswick County Stormwater Ordinance

 - Brunswick County LID Spreadsheet Tool

 For questions, contact Brigit Flora, PE, Stormwater Engineer.

 The Stormwater Ordinance requires individual property owners to maintain all streams, creeks, ditches, swales, pipes, culverts, etc. that are on the private property.
 The county does not provide maintenance of drainage ways.
 (Article VI, Division III, Section 3.4)

 Fences or walls shall not alter or impede the natural flow of water in any stream, creek, drainage swale or ditch.
 Drainage easements must be maintained and kept free of obstructions.

 The county does not control stormwater conveyance along North Carolina Department of Transportation roadways.

-Development in Brunswick County is also subject to the North Carolina Coastal Stormwater regulations enforced by NC Department of Environment and Natural Resources (NCDENR).
+Development in Brunswick County is also subject to the North Carolina Coastal Stormwater regulations enforced by NC Department of Environmental Quality (NCDEQ).
 Other agency approvals may be required.
-Contact NCDENR to determine application regulations.
+Contact NCDEQ to determine application regulations.